keerthik/keerthik.github.io/essays/drafts/handbook-culture.md

 ie, answering 'yes' to (1) is the least likely to reduce your risk

 - from "Keerthik's Handbook to Life", on "Romance" and "Multiculturism"

+Keerthik's guide for challenging a culture's expectations and norms

+1) have you been able to identify as part of this culture (by yourself and/or by others who represent said culture) for more than half your life?
+ This makes you "subject to said culture".

+- from "Keerthik's Handbook to Life", on "Multiculturism" and "Cultural sensitivity"